Interview Questions About Your Greatest Accomplishment

 - Start off by telling the interviewer a story.
 Describe the challenge you were up against, your plan of attack and the success you saw on the other side.

-- Use the opportunity to relate what you've accomplished to the position you're applying for when you've been given the floor to brag and show off how your achievement could benefit the company if you were hired.
-Connect the dots and make it easy for the interviewer to see the parallels you're drawing.
+- Connect the dots.
+Use the opportunity to relate what you've accomplished to the position you're applying for when you've been given the floor to brag and show off how your achievement could benefit the company if you were hired.
+Make it easy for the interviewer to see the parallels you're drawing.

 - Don't attempt to be funny, silly or cute.
 Take the question seriously and answer it professionally.
 Don't speak ill of someone else in an attempt to make yourself look better, and keep your story positive; overcoming an instance in which you were a victim isn't a situation the interviewer wants to hear about.

-- If possible, use your answer to display specific skills or qualities that you know the hiring manager is looking for.
-This is a good opportunity to match your qualifications to the job and demonstrate that you’re the best candidate for the position.
+- Use your answer to display specific skills or qualities that you know the hiring manager is looking for.
+It is a good opportunity to match your qualifications to the job and demonstrate that you’re the best candidate for the position.
 Look beyond hard skills for inspiration; demonstrating that you’re an excellent communicator, a patient person or a motivated and flexible team member will impress the interviewer.

 - Convey a recent accomplishment.
 Sure, getting the entire company hooked up to a server rather than dial-up internet service was an accomplishment back then; today, not so relevant.